simsong/stats_2010/recon/README.md

 * A place to store all of the data that's persistent.
 Right now we recommend a file system that is shared between all of your compute nodes.
 * A MySQL server
 * Python3
-* Lot of CPU and RAM
+* Lots of CPU and RAM

 ## Procedural Overview